View this post on Instagram

 He looked to be a 40-year-old toddler.
 His face was covered in zinc oxide, he had big plastic sunglasses on, he wore a Flap Happy hat tied under his chin, and he was wearing “Jesus” sandals.

 (You have to know his wife was responsible for this getup.)

 He didn’t have a care in the world.
 I had to wonder what he looked like on their first date.
 Did he costume up into some cool clothes and project some alternate personality in hopes of finding the it girl?
 Or perhaps he dressed the way he was accustomed to, sparking interest from like-minded souls and ultimately attracted exactly who he belonged with in life?
 What a novel approach.

 How many of us attracted our partner by being exactly who we are?

 I dressed authentically, but I definitely applied coverup to a few blemishes that have since cleared up in time.
 Stop judging.
-You know you did too.
+You know you did that too.

 What would happen if we actually acted the way we are?
-Wouldn’t it be a fail-safe way to find the one?
+Wouldn’t it be a fail-safe way to find The One?